wargabasdat/Seleksi-2023-Tugas-1/README.md

 </p>

 ### Explanation of the ERD to Relational Diagram Process
-For the full step-by-step explanation on the ERD to Relational process click <a href='https://docs.google.com/document/d/1Mb3ZZDUXXIagf17eEDmtMFo0wlgui2ADBjK_Nw-NXo0/edit?usp=sharing'>THIS LINK </a>
+For the full step-by-step explanation on the ERD to Relational process you can <br>
+<a href='https://docs.google.com/document/d/1Mb3ZZDUXXIagf17eEDmtMFo0wlgui2ADBjK_Nw-NXo0/edit?usp=sharing'>READ THIS DOCUMENT </a>

 In summary:
 1. The strong entities are turned into their own relation